hauru/sequelize-to-json/README.md

 <a id="schemes-inside-models"></a>
 #### Schemes inside models

 In order to keep things clean, serialization schemes can be kept inside models.
 This is done by adding a static `serializer` property to the model class.
-You can either set this property directly or just put it in `instanceMethods` when defining the model.
+You can either set this property directly or just put it in `classMethods` when defining the model.

 Supported `serializer` fields are: